lllyasviel/ControlNet-v1-1-nightly/README.md

 Note that this ControlNet Shuffle will be the **one and only one** image stylization method that we will maintain the robustness in a long term support.

 **All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injection.
-It is impossible to make those methods work well.
+All those methods do not work well with user prompts or additional/multiple U-Net injections.
+It is IMPOSSIBLE to make those methods work well.
 We have give up those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

 **All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injection.
-It is impossible to make those methods work well.
+All those methods do not work well with user prompts or additional/multiple U-Net injections.
+It is IMPOSSIBLE to make those methods work well.
 We have give up those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

 **All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injection.
-It is impossible to make those methods work well.
+All those methods do not work well with user prompts or additional/multiple U-Net injections.
+It is IMPOSSIBLE to make those methods work well.
 We have give up those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

 ## ControlNet 1.1 Instruct Pix2Pix